Developer Workflow

 Updating Your Branch

-If you wish to use the latest main
+If you need the latest main

 $ git checkout main